panta82/node_argument_parsers/article.md

 - There is no way to tell which command has been executed, if any.

+#### Conclusion

-##### Commander is not outstanding in any particular metric, but is at least solid in all of them.
+Commander is not outstanding in any particular metric, but is at least solid in all of them.
 A decent all-around choice.

-## Yargs
+### Yargs

 `yargs` | [![github](static/github.png)](https://github.com/yargs/yargs) &nbsp; [![npm](static/npm.png)](https://www.npmjs.com/package/yargs)
 |-----|----|